 This nowCOAST™ time-enabled map service provides maps of the latest nowcasts and forecast guidance of combined (tides + wind driven) water level and storm surge from the NOS Extratropical Surge and Tide Operational Forecast System (ESTOFS) at 3 hour increments out to 180 hours.
 The water levels are referenced to MSL.
 For water level, a color scale from pink to red is used to depict water levels from -14 ft to +12 ft at mainly 0.5 ft increments.
 The maps of ESTOFS forecast guidance are updated in the nowCOAST™ map service four times per day.
 For more detailed information about layer update frequency and timing, please reference the nowCOAST™ Dataset Update Schedule.

+ESTOFS is designed to provide water surface elevations caused by storm surge and astronomical tide to the NCEP WAVEWATCH III (WW3) wave model for coupling wave and water level predictions.
+ESTOFS set-up is designed to mimic the WW3 model.
 ESTOFS is based on the Advanced Circulation (ADCIRC) finite element, numerical ocean circulation or hydrodynamic prediction model.
-The OFS grid domain covers the Western North Atlantic out to 60 degrees West longitude and the Gulf of Mexico.
-ESTOFS is a 2-D forecast modeling system with an average spatial horizontal resolution at the coast of about 3 km.
-It has four forecast cycles per day (0000, 0600, 1200, and 1800 UTC) which generate water level forecast guidance out to 180 hours.
-The forecast cycle uses 3-hourly forecast guidance of surface winds and sea-level pressure from NWS/NCEP Global Forecast System (GFS).
+The ESTOFS grid domains cover the Western North Atlantic out to 60 degrees West longitude including the Gulf of Mexico and Puerto Rico, the Eastern and Central Pacific Ocean including the Gulf of Alaska and the Hawaiian Islands, and the Micronesia region (Palau, Guam and the Marianas, Federated States of Micronesia, Marshall Islands, and Wake Island).
+ESTOFS has an average spatial horizontal resolution at the coast of about 3 km with resolution in the nearshore of about 200 m.
+The overland resolution extends to 10 m elevation relative to NAVD88.
+ESTOFS has four forecast cycles per day (0000, 0600, 1200, and 1800 UTC) which generate water level forecast guidance out to 180 hours.
+The forecast cycle uses 3-hourly forecast guidance of surface winds and sea-level pressure from NWS/NCEP Global Forecast System (GFS) T1534.
 For forcing at the lateral ocean boundary, the OFS uses harmonic tidal constituents from the global tidal model, TPXO 6.2 to specify the tidal water surface fluctuations, while tidal potential is applied within the interior of the domain.
 There is no river inflow.
 Each forecast cycle is preceded with a 6-hr long nowcast cycle.
 The final nowcast serves as the initial conditions for each forecast cycle.
 The nowcoast cycle is driven by very short-range forecasts of surface wind and sea level pressure from GFS and tide information from the global tide model.
 ESTOFS was developed and evaluated by NOAA/NOS Coast Survey Development Laboratory/Coastal Marine Modeling Branch in collaboration with NWS/NCEP Environmental Modeling Center/Marine Modeling and Analysis Branch.
 ESTOFS became operational in September 2012.
 ESTOFS is run on the NOAA Weather and Climate Operational Supercomputer System (WCOSS) operated by NCEP Central Operations.
 ESTOFS should not be used for tropical cyclone events.
 For more information, please see http://www.stormsurge.noaa.gov/models_obs_modeling.html#etss and http://www.opc.ncep.noaa.gov/estofs/estofs_surge_info.shtml.